psathyrella/partis/clj/README.md

 A clojure library for working with IGH sequencing data

-## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Connor McCoy

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the GNU public license version 3